DeFUCC/Feeds/README.md

-Fruit-story
+Feeds
 ===========

-Angular.js app for viewing the Fruit Story book.
+Based on Angular.js framework for structuring of design process.